dabamos/openadms-ui/README.md

 Enable the App by adding the App name to ``autoload`` in ``src/apps/apps.json``.
 Open ``http://localhost:8080/#apps/myapp`` to display the App.

+Apps can have subordinate Apps.
+You can use the ``UI.loadApps`` function to load them deferred.

 ## JSDoc
 Run JSDoc to generate the source code documentation: